The Cat in the Hat Comes Back: Plot

 A boy and his sister Sally are shoveling snow while their mother is out.
 The Cat in the Hat arrives, and Sally reminds her brother about the tricks the Cat played during his last visit.
 The Cat promises he only wants to go inside to get out of the snow, but they find him eating cake in a bathtub.
 The boy turns off the water, but a pink stain is left along the side of the bathtub.
 The Cat uses their mother's dress to clean it, staining the dress pink.
 The Cat tries various methods to clean the pink spot, wiping it onto a wall, their father's shoes, a rug, and a bed.

 To get help cleaning the stain from the bed, the Cat lifts his hat and a smaller version of himself, Little Cat A, comes out.
 Little Cat A lifts his hat to let out a smaller cat, Little Cat B, who then lifts his hat to let out Little Cat C. They move the pink spot to a broom and a television set before blowing it out of the house with a fan.
 It stains the snow, so Little Cat C takes off his hat to let out Little Cats D through G. They try to clean up the snow, but make a bigger mess of the pink spot, so they let out Little Cats H through V, each smaller than the last.
-They try to clean up the stain until all of the snow is pink, so they let out Little Cats W, X, Y, and the microscopic Little Cat Z. Little Cat Z lifts his hat to let out the Voom, which cleans the pink from the snow and puts the Little Cats back in the Cat's hat.
+They try to clean up the stain until all of the snow is pink, so they let out Little Cats W, X, Y, and the microscopic Little Cat Z. Little Cat Z lifts his hat to let out the Voom, a powerful, mysterious, and unseen force hidden under it which cleans the pink from the snow and puts the Little Cats back in the Cat's hat.